 Triage is a customizable section which can be used for enriching and preprocessing multiple different scenarios.

-Cloud SOAR is also able to correlate existing incidents in order to check if specific data is already present in Cloud SOAR Database or not.
-Merging or deduplication must be done prior to conversion of an alert into incident, for example as a Triage event which allows you to invoke 1 or multiple playbooks for each Triage event created.
+Cloud SOAR can also correlate existing incidents to check if specific data is already present in the Cloud SOAR Database.
+It is crucial that all merging or deduplication must be done prior to conversion of an alert into incident.
+For example, a Triage event that allows you to invoke one or multiple playbooks for each Triage event created.

 The following sections detail the various setup and configuration options for the Cloud SOAR platform.
 Although initial configuration can be performed in any order, the following sections are ordered in the suggested order for initial configuration.